 Here are some recommended best practices for general Auth0 usage and operation.

 Capture log files

 Auth0 keeps tenant logs for a limited amount of time.
-To get log data and store it elsewhere, you can use the Management API, stream the logs to an external service or use one of the available extensions for services such as Loggly or Splunk.
+To get log data and store it elsewhere, you can use the Management API, stream the logs to an external service, or one of the available extensions for services such as Loggly or Splunk.

 Set up your own email provider and customize email templates

 Auth0 provides a test email provider so you can test default welcome and email verification messages during tenant setup.
 The test provider can only send a limited amount of emails, so you should configure your own mail server.
 Additionally, we recommend a unique email provider account per tenant.
 Sharing an email account between tenants can be a potential source of problems or outages for one tenant when making changes to the service intended for another.

 Also, make sure to configure and customize the templates for emails sent from Auth0.
 These include email verification messages, welcome messages, password reset messages, et cetera.
 For custom templates, provide a "from” address, a clear subject, your custom content, and a link timeout for emails with a link (such as a password reset link).

 Subscribe to updates on the Auth0 status page

 Head over to the Auth0 status page and sign up for notifications.
 If there are any Auth0 outages, you or your support staff will be notified.

 Store custom code in a source code repository